 Schools will identify workplace stressors and take reasonably practicable measures to control the risks from stress.
-Managers and supervisors will be provided with information in relation to good management practices.
-They will also be provided with adequate resources to enable them to implement the Trust stress management strategy.
+From September 2025, managers will be provided with Great People Management training to help them support employees in their roles.
+Where stress has been identified, managers use the Trust stress risk assessment to provide individualised stress management support to employees.